Economy of the European Union: Energy

 The European Union has uranium, coal, oil, and natural gas reserves.
 There are six oil producers in the European Union, primarily in North Sea oilfields.
 The United Kingdom, whilst it was a member of the European Union was by far the largest producer; Denmark, Germany, Italy, Romania and the Netherlands produce oil.
 The European Union produced 19.8 million tonnes of oil equivalent (Mtoe) of crude oil in 2019.

 The EU is one of the largest consumers of oil, consuming much more than it can produce.
 It consumed about 350 Mtoe in 2019, importing 96.8% of the oil.
 The largest suppliers are Russia, Iraq, Nigeria, Saudi Arabia, Kazakhstan, and Norway.
 Transport is the largest consumer of oil, at 66.1% in 2019.
 All countries in the EU have committed to the Kyoto Protocol, and the European Union is one of its biggest proponents.
 The European Commission published proposals for the first comprehensive EU energy policy on 10 January 2007.

 During the green transition, workers in carbon-intensive industries are more likely to lose their jobs.
 In the years to come, the transition to a carbon-neutral economy will put more jobs at danger in regions with higher percentages of employment in carbon-intensive industries.
 Employment opportunities by the green transition are associated with the use of renewable energy sources or building activity for infrastructure improvements and renovations.

 Energy costs remain a major obstacle to investment to 46% of EU firms.
 34% of EU firms say that stricter climate standards and regulations will affect their business over the next five years.
 This is compared to 42% of US firms.
 27% of companies in the European Union see sustainability and the green transition as a business opportunity.

+According to the Financial Times, Europe may be at risk of a new energy crisis and a significant increase in gas and oil prices in the event of an escalation of the war with Iran.